 Petrus Apianus’s planisphere of 1540

 Among the stars named by Apianus was the faint companion to the second star in the Bear’s tail.
 Ptolemy had not mentioned this companion star, and it was not shown on Dürer’s chart, but it was known to the Arabs as al-suhā, meaning the forgotten or neglected one.
-Apianus added it as a small dot and labelled it alkor (without a capital), a name which has now become Alcor.
+Apianus added it as a small dot and labelled it alkor (without a capital).
+He had first shown it under the name Alcor on a diagram of the north polar region in his Cosmographicus Liber of 1524, and that is the spelling we now use.
 According to the star name expert Paul Kunitzsch, Apianus’s name for it is a corrupted form of the Arabic al-jaun, which actually refers to the next star along the tail, here named Alioth.
 Despite Apianus’s error, his name for the star has stuck.

 Other names shown by Apianus were Latin, such as Cervix (neck) and Dorsum (back) above the figure of Leo.
 These were seemingly his own invention, but they were not adopted by other astronomers and we now know these stars as Algieba and Zosma (Gamma and Delta Leonis).